Mary Christine Tan: Role in Martial Law

-On the outset of Martial Law in the country, Sister Christine became an outspoken political activist who fought for the restoration of democratic rights.
-Tan and the rest of the AMSRP members asserted liberation and respect for human rights along with “a weekly compilation of news suppressed by the martial law government”.
-She was one of the co-heads of the organization alongside Fr.
-Benigno Mayo SJ and Fr.
-Lope Castillo MSC.
-Her political views and statements were in fact not approved by the Catholic Church and she was summoned to Rome to keep out of politics.
-Despite the dangers of her actions and admonitions from the Vatican, she lived her simple life and continued the fight for freedom.
-For 26 years, she and her RGS sisters lived in the Leveriza slum in Malate, Manila, where she was exposed to the reality of poverty and the prevalence of crime and drugs.
+On the outset of Martial Law in the country.Tan became an outspoken political activist for the restoration of democratic rights.
+Tan and the rest of the AMSRP members asserted liberation and respect for human rights along with "a weekly compilation of news suppressed by the martial law government".
+She was one of the co-heads of the organization alongside priests Benigno Mayo and Lope Castillo.
+Her political views and statements were not approved by the Catholic Church.
+She was summoned to Rome to keep out of politics. and continued to fight for freedom.
+For 26 years she lived with other nuns in the Leveriza slum in Malate, Manila, where poverty, crime, and drugs were common.